Dimension-Independent Kernel {\epsilon}-Covers: A Lower Bound on -Cover Size for Gaussian and Laplace Kernel

 \section{A Lower Bound on $\eps$-Cover Size for Gaussian and Laplace Kernel}

-We now provide a lower bound, nearly matching the upper bound on $\eps$-cover size gained in Corollary \ref{cor: n,d-free-upper-bound-Gau} for the Gaussian kernel; it also applies to the Laplace kernel.
-First we define criteria on $d$ spheres in $\R^d$ that can generate exactly two points in their intersections.
+We now provide a lower bound, nearly matching the upper bound on $\eps$-cover size shown in Corollary \ref{cor: n,d-free-upper-bound-Gau} for the Gaussian kernel; it also applies to the Laplace kernel.
+First we define criteria on a set of $d$ spheres in $\R^d$ that can generate exactly two points in their intersections.
 Then we use this to design a point set that provides the desired lower bound.

 The following lemma, as we will see in Lemma \ref{lem: sphere intersection count}, will help us to make sure that every $d$-sphere in a collection of $1/\eps$ same-centered spheres will intersect $1/\eps^{d-1}$ spheres from another collection of spheres, each in 2 points.
-This will inductively provide us with $1/\eps^d$ grid-like cells, where each cell is obtained by intersecting $d$ annuluses formed by pairs of same-centered but different radius spheres with other annuluses.
-For instance, in $\R^2$ each cell is created as an intersection of 2 strips formed by pairs of same-centered circles.
+This will inductively provide us with $2/\eps^d$ grid-like cells, where each cell is obtained by intersecting $d$ annuluses formed by pairs of same-centered but different radius spheres with other annuluses.
+For instance, in $\R^2$ each grid-like cell is created as an intersection of 2 strips formed by pairs of same-centered circles.
+This is illustrated in Figure \ref{fig:annuluses}.
 So, the lemma makes it easy to count the number of grids generated in this way as we need to consider them for the lower bound on $\eps$-cover.
-The proof is differed to the appendix (see Lemma \ref{lem: sphere intersection-proof}).
+The proof is deferred to the appendix (see Lemma \ref{lem: sphere intersection-proof}).

-\begin{lemma} Let $S_1, \ldots, S_d$ be $d$-spheres in $\R^d$, where $S_k$ is centered at $e_k$ with radius $r_k \geq 1$ ($e_k$ is the standard $k$-th basis vector in $\R^d$).
-Assume that there are $r \geq 1$ and $\delta \in (0,1/d)$ such that $|r_k^2 - r^2| < \delta$ for $k=1, \ldots, d$.
+\begin{lemma} Let $S_1, \ldots, S_d$ be $d$-spheres in $\R^d$, where $S_k$ is centered at $e_k$ with radius $R_k \geq 1$ ($e_k$ is the standard $k$-th basis vector in $\R^d$).
+Assume that there are $R \geq 1$ and $\delta \in (0,1/d)$ such that $|R_k^2 - R^2| < \delta$ for $k=1, \ldots, d$.
 Then $|\bigcap_{k=1}^d S_k| = 2$. \end{lemma}

 Crucially, the restriction that $\delta < 1/d$ in Lemma \ref{lem: sphere intersection} will lead the next lemma to only obtain a $(1/\eps)^{\Omega((1-\lambda)d)}$ size bound when $d = O(1/\eps^\lambda)$ for any $\lambda \in (0,1)$.